-DAZN is slightly cheaper, at $20 a month, than Sportsnet Now.
+DAZN is slightly cheaper than Sportsnet Now, coming in at $19.99 per month.
 Until the company gets its issues worked out, however, you may want to wait a few more months before picking this one up.

 58% off with annual plan.Subscribe Now

 Should you decide to grab up a DAZN subscription, you can watch through multiple devices, including Android, iOS, several smart TV brands, PlayStation 4, PlayStation 3, Xbox One, Chromecast, and Amazon Fire TV.

 Find More Information Through Forums

 Looking for more information on cord cutting in Canada?
 You’ll find various websites and forums set up by Canadians, for Canadians.
 One of the best and more active out there is the Reddit forum /r/CanadaCordCutters.
 Here you’ll find news reports and discussions on different streaming services available in Canada.
 That includes some of the more niche sports streaming options like DAZN and Sportsnet Now.

 Do cheap cable alternatives in Canada exist?
 You bet!
 The options may be fewer than in other regions, but Canada is one of the fastest-growing areas for streaming services.